-Don’t view the pandemic measures as confinement, view them as a challenge – and as an opportunity.
-Now is the moment to set out on that epic road trip you’ve always wanted to take.
-It’s your chance to tour some of the most famous routes in the world – and stop to look around anytime you like, for as long as you like, without disrupting traffic.
+There's never a bad time to set out on that epic road trip you've always wanted to take.
+It’s your chance to tour some of the most famous roads in the world – and stop to look around anytime you like, for as long as you like, without disrupting traffic.
 You can feel the joy of driving through jaw-dropping scenery, without having to concentrate on the actual driving.
-Thinking ahead to a time after COVID-19, you can plan a road trip itinerary in the real world, based on your VR itinerary.
+This is also the perfect way to plan your road trip in the real world based on your VR itinerary.

-If clicking your way along the route, meter by meter, seems too much like hard work, search for Street View hyperlapse.
+If clicking your way along the route, metre by metre, seems too much like hard work, search for Street View hyperlapse.
 A particularly impressive example is this state-of-the-art road trip around the world as well as this Street View stop motion video presented in an artistic interpretation of the experience.

 If you don’t mind having someone else at the wheel, the second-best place to find road trip routes is YouTube.
 Search for the street you want to travel, combined with “drive through”, “drivelapse” or “dashcam” will usually provide some results, especially for well-known destinations.